Study module in Corporate Responsibility

 - The applicant should be resident in Finland and should have an interest and/or background in CR and this should be clearly mentioned in the motivation letter.
 Please note that it is not a requirement that he/she should be registered as a student in any University in Finland.

-In case you need more information on eligibility and requirements, please contact firstname.lastname@example.org
+In case you need more information or some clarification, please contact email@example.com

 Application process for non-degree students

-Please fill out the form (online) that will available on this page by Sunday June 3rd, 2018.
+Please fill out the form (online) by Sunday June 2nd, 2019.
 You need to briefly state your motivation and upload your CV.
-Please note that the applications without the CV and sent after the deadline will not be entertained.
+Please note that the applications without motivation text and CV and sent after the deadline will not be entertained.

 When you have obtained 25 ECTS that can be included in the study module, you should: